Jump to topic

 What is Alcoholics Anonymous (AA)?

-Alcoholics Anonymous (A.A.) is an organization that provides peer support to people with alcohol use disorder (AUD) and those who struggle with drinking alcohol.
+Alcoholics Anonymous (A.A.) is an organization that provides peer support to people with alcohol use disorder (AUD) and those who struggle with alcohol abuse.
 A.A. meetings take place in-person and online.
 They are held in the United States and around the world.
 Meetings are free to attend and individual members support the organization without any outside funding.

 A.A.’s goal is to promote sober living through its message.
 A.A. membership is anonymous and open to anyone of any age, gender, ethnicity, or ability, as long as that person is willing to abstain from drinking alcohol.
-Meetings are held in public places, usually schools, churches, or a related facility, and are sometimes open to people who are not members or people with AUD.
+Meetings are held in public places, usually schools, churches, or other community related facilities, and are sometimes open to people who are not members or people with AUD.

 Despite not being affiliated with any political or religious group, A.A. is based on a spiritual foundation that includes acknowledgment of a higher power.
 This might be a loving God or anything else the member chooses.

-Meetings are part of the A.A.12-step recovery program that is practiced by members in their everyday lives.
+Meetings are part of the A.A.12-step recovery program practiced by members in their everyday lives.

 The 12-Steps of Alcoholics Anonymous